Paroxysmisch/genome-assembly/dissertation/main.typ

 // #pagebreak()

 = Design and implementation
-Ultra-long reads have have demonstrated significant advantages in resolving complex artifacts in overlap graphs and repeating regions in genomes, and prior work has presented @gnn:pl as a viable method for improving the layout phase in the @olc algorithm.
+Ultra-long reads have have demonstrated significant advantages in resolving complex artifacts in overlap graphs and repeating regions in genomes, and prior work @lovro @lovrolong has presented @gnn:pl as a viable method for improving the layout phase in the @olc algorithm.
 We are interested in investigating the utility of @gnn:pl in leveraging ultra-long read data to advance the capabilities of neural genome assembly methods.

 The integration of ultra-long reads with conventional long-read data alters the structural properties of the resulting overlap graphs.
 This motivates exploring alternative @gnn architectures that may better exploit the additional information available.
 In this chapter, we detail our training and inference setup, discuss the various @gnn architectures tested, and explain our integration method of raw read data into the model.
 #place(top + center)[#figure(
   image("graphics/overview.svg"),
-  caption: [(A) Simulated @pacbio @hifi reads are generated from a reference genome via PBSIM.
+  caption: [(A) Simulated @pacbio @hifi reads are generated from a reference genome via `PBSIM3`.
 Additional @ont @ul reads may also be generated.
 Alternatively, real read data can also be provided.
-The reads are then passed to Hifiasm, which constructs the corresponding overlap graph.
+The reads are then passed to `Hifiasm`, which constructs the corresponding overlap graph.
 (B) Ground-truth edge labels are computed corresponding to the optimal assembly.
 During training only, the overlap graph is masked and partitioned.
-Masking allows for data augmentation by simulating varying read coverage from $times 30$ to $times 60$.
+Masking allows for data augmentation by simulating varying read coverage (number of times each base is sampled on average) from $times #h(0em) 30$ to $times #h(0em) 60$.
 Partitioning is required to fit onto @gpu memory.
 (C) Features are extracted from the overlap graph according to the model used, and edge probability predictions are made by the model.
 Note the reversed compliment is only used by some of the @gnn models.
 The loss in computed relative to the ground-truth labels.
 (D) The genome is reconstructed via greedy decoding.]
 ) <fig:overview>]

 == Training and inference setup
 We detail the training and inference pipeline next.
 A detailed illustration can be found in @fig:overview.

 === Generating the overlap graph
 The first step of generating an overlap graph is gathering the raw read data.
-Since we are unable to produce our own sequencing data, reads from the CHM13v2 @t2t human genome assembly are instead simulated.
-This simulation is performed using a utility called PBSIM3 that emulates the read profile of @pacbio @hifi long-reads according to fastq data (fastq is a format for storing the sequencing data, in addition to per-base quality scores that are crucial for our simulation) from the sequencing of the HG002 draft human reference.
+Since we are unable to produce our own sequencing data, reads from the CHM13v2 @t2t human genome assembly (`BioProject PRJNA559484` @chm13-acrocentric) are instead simulated.
+This simulation is performed using a utility called `PBSIM3` @pbsim3 that emulates the read profile of @pacbio @hifi long-reads according to `fastq` data (`fastq` is a format for storing the sequencing data, in addition to per-base quality scores that are crucial for our simulation) from the sequencing of the HG002 draft human reference @hg002-github.
 When simulating reads, a $times #h(0em) 60$ coverage factor is used (enough reads to cover the genome $60$ times over).

-For training, we choose chromosomes 19 and 15, representing both non-acrocentric, and acrocentric chromosomes (an acrocentric chromosome is one where the centromere, the region of a chromosome that holds sister chromatids together, is not located centrally in the chromsome, but towards one end).
-For validation and test, we likewise choose chromsomes 11 and 22, and chromosomes 9 and 21, respectively.
-Note that the chromosomes chosen represent the most difficult ones during assembly due to the tangles often present in their real-life overlap graphs.
-Additionally, the centromeric region of each of these chromosomes is extracted for generating reads, where most complexity arises.
+For training, we choose chromosomes 19 and 15, representing both non-acrocentric, and acrocentric chromosomes.
+An acrocentric chromosome is one where the centromere, the region of a chromosome that holds sister chromatids together, is not located centrally on the chromosome, but towards one end.
+For validation and test, we likewise choose chromosomes 11 and 22, and chromosomes 9 and 21, respectively.
+Note that the chromosomes chosen for both training and evaluation, represent the most difficult ones during assembly due to the tangles often present in their real-life overlap graphs.
+Additionally, the centromeric region of each of these chromosomes is extracted for generating reads, where most assembly complexity arises @chm13-acrocentric.
 By training on only a small portion of the chromosomes present in the genome, we demonstrate the positive generalization capabilities of our neural method.

-Once the reads are generated, Hifiasm, a de novo assembler specifically designed for @pacbio @hifi read data, is used to generate the overlap graph.
+Once the reads are generated, `Hifiasm` @hifiasm-paper, a de novo assembler specifically designed for @pacbio @hifi read data, is used to generate the overlap graph.
 Note that no traditional graph simplification algorithms like transitive edge removal, dead-end trimming, or bubble removal, are applied.
 Also, it is important to note that the overlap graph produced is a symmetric overlap graph as the reads can belong to either strand of the @dna.
 The symmetric overlap graph consists of one graph, and its dual that contains a duplicate set of nodes representing the same reads, but with the edges reversed.
 This is due to an interesting property during sequencing where reads from the dual @dna strand are sequenced in reverse order along the length of the @dna.

 === Overlap graph ground-truth label generation
 We refer to whether an edge belongs to the finally assembly as a boolean _label_, which is the target the @gnn aims to predict.
 There are two conditions for an edge to be valid (i.e. labeled true): (1) The reads the edge states overlap must be sampled from the same strand of @dna (@eq:same_strand) and have a valid overlap (@eq:valid_overlap), and (2) the edge must not lead to a read that is a dead-end.
 Formally, the first condition states that for reads $A$ and $B$, with edge $A -> B$: